Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been underdogs in 28 games this season and have come away with the win 11 times (39.3%) in those contests.
+- The Reds have been chosen as underdogs in 29 games this year and have walked away with the win 12 times (41.4%) in those games.

 - The Reds have played just two games with a spread this season and failed to cover in each game.